-Cluj-Napoca or simply Cluj, is the second-most populous city in Romania and the seat of Cluj County in the northwestern part of the country.
+Cluj-Napoca is the second-most populous city in Romania and the seat of Cluj County in the northwestern part of the country.
 As of 2021, 286598 inhabitants lived within the city limits (making it the country's second most populous at the time, after the national capital Bucharest).
-The Cluj-Napoca metropolitan area had a population of 411379 people.
 The boundaries of the municipality contain an area of 179.52 km2.
-Cluj experienced a decade of decline during the 1990s.
 Today, the city is one of the most important academic, cultural, industrial and business centres in Romania.
 Among other institutions, it hosts the country's largest university.